ChienDainn/SmartPhone_Market_Analytic/README.md

 ## Summary of Insights
 ### Price Distribution by Processor
-- Exynos has the highest price, indicating it may be positioned as a premium processor.
+- Exynos holds the highest price, suggesting its positioning as a premium processor.
-- Tensor also has a significantly high price, suggesting it is a competitive option in the high-end market.
+- Tensor also carries a high price, making it a strong competitor in the high-end segment.
-- MediaTek and Unisoc have lower prices than Exynos and Tensor, indicating they may target a more budget-conscious segment.
+- In contrast, MediaTek and Unisoc are more affordable, likely aimed at budget-conscious consumers.
-- The low price points across all processors are relatively close, suggesting a competitive entry-level market.
+- The similar pricing among lower-end processors highlights intense competition in the entry-level market.

 ### Market Share by Top 10 Brands
-- Samsung leads the smartphone market with 17%, followed by Realme at 16% and Vivo at 13%.
+- Samsung leads the smartphone market with a 17% share, followed by Realme at 16% and Vivo at 13%.
 - Redmi holds 12%, while Infinix and Motorola each have 10%.
-- Poco captures 9%, Oppo has 6%, Tecno 4%, and Google trails at 3%.
+- Poco follows with 9%, Oppo at 6%, Tecno at 4%, and Google trailing with 3%.
-- The top players are Samsung, Realme, and Vivo, with Google having the smallest share.
+The top three brands are Samsung, Realme, and Vivo, while Google has the smallest market share.

 ### Premium vs Budget